ThePhobosDeimosSuite/laboratoire-0_log430/docs/rapport.md

 Accepted

 #### Consequence
 This is great because it avoids copying code but i've had issues with the implementation.
 Packaging each microservice to a docker image was really difficult because the `/shared-utils` folder has to be included.
-Also, I've had so many issues with `rootdir` in `jest.config.ts` ~~and to this day running *jest* on Linux still isn't working.~~ **UPDATE**: After working on lab6, test are now working on Linux.
+Also, I've had so many issues with `rootdir` in `jest.config.ts` ~~and to this day running *jest* on Linux still isn't working.~~ **UPDATE**: After working on *lab6*, I found a way to make Jest work on Linux, the fix is implemented in *lab5*.